About The Bagua Mirror

 A Bagua mirrors power lies in the 8 trigrams of the ancient divination system known as the I-Ching which has 64 trigrams.
 The trigrams are a set of mystical magical markings used to describe the mysteries of earth, heaven, and spirit and how we interact with the universe around us.
 In the order of elements lies the energy of protection.
 The mirror is the reflector throwing back any negative energy, but the Bagua mirror does a whole lot more than just that.

 A Bagua mirrors the main purpose is to protect the house you live in from natural disasters and the occupants of that house.
-The trigram symbols will protect the house stopping malevolent spirits in their tracks they won’t be able to enter the home.
+The trigram symbols will protect the house stopping malevolent spirits in their tracks so they won’t be able to enter the home.

 The Bagua mirror reflects the energy of the person entering the house if they are a negative person they will see their own negativity and maybe just stop visiting you.
 If the person is a positive one the Bagua mirror will reflect the love and positive energy.
 Making them feel welcomed and at peace.
 The Bagua and yin-yang symbols are often depicted together and used as a talisman or amulet. © by psychic medium Ian Scott